 Visiting Lednice Park with a Dog

-Note that dogs should be kept on a leash at all time.
-During our visit, ourselves and our dog, Schnitzel, spotted a few Red Squirrels.
+Note that the rules require dogs to be kept on a leash at all time.
+In particular, during our visit, we spotted a few Red Squirrels.
 While I’m sure the cute critters would be too fast darting back up the trees for most dogs, it’s better to be careful.

 Getting to Lednice Park